Bakinpelu/About-me-site/README.md

-Hi! 👋 I'm a senior Computer Science major from Chicago, passionate about cybersecurity and # data analysis.
+Hi! 👋 I'm Beatrice Akinpelu, a senior Computer Science major from Chicago, with a passion for cybersecurity and data analysis.
+Currently, I am focused on learning how to protect systems and data, finding insights through data exploration, and staying updated with the latest tech trends.

-My Current Focus
-Learning to protect systems and data.

-Finding insights through data exploration.

-Staying updated with tech trends.

-Interests
-Enjoy tackling new languages and challenges.

-Always eager to discover new technologies.

-Sharing knowledge and growing with others.

-Connect with Me!
-Check out my projects, and let's chat about tech!
+I enjoy tackling new languages and challenges, always eager to discover new technologies.
+I also love sharing knowledge and growing with others.
+Feel free to check out my projects and connect with me to chat about tech!